 Some of us are really good at preparing for the worst-case scenarios.
 For this population, keeping an up-to-date home inventory is obvious.
-Of course, you should know what you have in your house in case of a fire/flood/earthquake/zombie apocalypse!
+Of course, you should know what you have in your house in case of a fire or extreme weather conditions.

 Those of us who are more inclined to hope for the best need a little help preparing for the worst.
 A home inventory is a valuable, ongoing practice to ensure you and your family's possessions are well-documented in the event of damage to or loss of your home.

 Home inventory helps you buy the right amount of home insurance.
 Without taking stock of your possessions, it's impossible to know for sure whether everything you have is covered.
 Taking a home inventory can expose gaps in your current insurance policy and help you right-size your insurance plan accordingly.